thbtppl/latex-tips-advice/README.md

     ```
     This is a sentence.
 Followed by another sentence.
     ```
     On the one hand, it helps to write readable and maintainable source code.
 On the other hand, it leads to easier to read commits and `git diff`'s as one change in your document will correspond to one sentence only.
+Do not hesitate to break long lines, as the sentence will continue.

 * The only correct way to start a new paragraph is using a line break: